apepiot/apepiot.github.io/research.md

 ### Publications

+__ Work on voluntary testing for sexually transmitted infections __

 __Pepiot A.__, Velter A., Rahib D. and Breban R., Epidemiological strategies based on self-screening tools:
 A modeling assessment, under review, 2024. (see Chap.
 VII.3., pages 86-244 of the [thesis(https://apepiot.github.io/pdfs/PhDthesis_PEPIOT_defense.pdf)])